 He wrote Sam de Jong’s (GOLDIE) award winning graduation film MAGNESIUM and directed his own film ABOUT SONS, starring Marwan Kenzari (ALADDIN, MURDER ON THE ORIENT EXPRESS) in the lead role.
 At the 2012 Netherlands Film Festival, MAGNESIUM was awarded Best Student Film, and Shady received the Dioraphte Award for Most Outstanding Graduation Student of the Year.
 MAGNESIUM was selected for many international film festivals, including the Sundance Film Festival.

-After graduating from the Netherlands Film Festival, Shady was accepted by the prestigious MA Directing Fiction Course at the National Film and Television School in the United Kingdom.
+After graduating from the Netherlands Film Academy, Shady was accepted by the prestigious MA Directing Fiction Course at the National Film and Television School in the United Kingdom.
 His 2015 graduation film FAIRUZ, starring acclaimed Palestinian actor Mohammad Bakri, premiered at the 2015 Dubai International Film Festival as part of the Main Competition.
-His most recent short film NIGHTSHADE is the Dutch submission for the Academy Awards 2018, and is selected for the competition of Clermond-Ferrand International Short Film Festival, the biggest international film festival dedicated to short films.
+His most recent short film NIGHTSHADE was the Dutch submission for the Academy Awards 2018, and was selected for the competition of Clermond-Ferrand International Short Film Festival, the biggest international film festival dedicated to short films.